Takahata Fudoson hydrangeas in 2021

 The final problem was that most flowers weren’t around those buildings.
 They were on a hill.
 You can only get very few pictures with a temple “feel” to them.

-And it was the first time to use the Eterna film simulation.
+And it was my first time using the Eterna film simulation.
 It made a difference in my post-processing.
 Before, I used Velvia.
 But, it boosted the saturation of colors too much.
 It was a pity I hadn’t noticed that years earlier.

 So I moved to Eterna.
 The company named it after the film emulsion of the same name.
 It is beautiful.
 Instead of boosting colors, it has low contrast and saturation.
 Everything is more muted.
 I’m enjoying it a lot.
 Things look more realistic.